-- Valuable capabilities allow your agency to "exploit opportunities or neutralize threats in the external environment [to create] value for customers" 151 - Rare capabilities are those that "few, if any, competitors possess.
+- 1. Valuable capabilities allow your agency to "exploit opportunities or neutralize threats in the external environment [to create] value for customers."149 - 2.
+Rare capabilities are those that "few, if any, competitors possess.
 A key question to be answered is, 'How many rival firms possess these valuable capabilities?"
-152 - Costly to imitate capabilities are those that others cannot easily develop.
+150 - 3.
+Costly to imitate capabilities are those that others cannot easily develop.
 Sometimes it is simply impossible to imitate a capability because of the cost.
-Other reasons could be because of unique historical conditions, causal ambiguity about how the capability works, and social complexity including interpersonal relationships and the like. - Non-substitutable, which means there are no substitutes for your corecompetency.
+Other reasons could be unique historical conditions, ambiguity about how the capability works, and social complexity including interpersonal relationships. - 4.
+Non-substitutable, which means there are no substitutes for your corecompetency.

-Capabilities that pass these three tests could be your core competencies.
+Capabilities that pass these tests could be your core competencies.

 Fourth, what are your agency's competitive advantages?
 This is less a science than an art.
 To determine your competitive advantages, first look at your core competencies and decide which one (or two at most) sets you apart from your rivals.
 Then briefly state it and discuss your conclusions.
 Your competitive advantage should become a part of the new mission statement and new simplified mission statement.
-Here is an example of an analysis for a theatre agency:
+Here is an example of an analysis for a theatre agency:151

-Theatre Inspired Works with Engages Art in Schools by History Chicago Actors Audiences Programs Valuable Yes, unites Yes, champions Yes, pre- and Yes, fosters audiences; Chicago talent post-show learning increases self- activities spark awareness dialogue Rare Yes, only theatre No, many Somewhat, but No, many in Chicago theatres only immersive theatre theatres offer art devoted to this work with local is becoming more in classroom undertaking artists popular opportunities Costly to Somewhat, any No, any theatre Yes, requires No, most likely Imitate theatre can can use local human and funding is produce plays artists financial available about history resources Non- Yes, the mission Yes, company Yes, engagement Yes, interacting substitutable requires the members become efforts have with the next theatre only do integrated within become part of its generation is a plays inspired by the organization reputation stated goal in the history and must be local strategic plan.
+Theatre Inspired Works with Engages Art in Schools by History Chicago Actors Audiences Programs Valuable Yes, unites Yes, champions Yes, pre- and Yes, fosters audiences; Chicago talent post-show learning increases self- activities spark awareness dialogue Rare Yes, only theatre No, many No, many in Chicago theatres only immersive theatre theatres offer art devoted to this work with local is becoming more in classroom undertaking artists popular opportunities Costly to Somewhat, any No, any theatre Yes, requires No, most likely Imitate theatre can can use local human and funding is produce plays artists financial available about history resources Non- Yes, the mission Yes, company Yes, engagement Yes, interacting substitutable requires the members become efforts have with the next theatre only do integrated within become part of its generation is a plays inspired by the organization reputation stated goal in the history and must be local strategic plan

-In this example, the core competency that has passed the test and is therefore, the company's competitive advantage is being Chicago's only theatre company devoted to producing exceptional productions inspired by Chicago's shared history.
+In this example, the core competency that became the company's competitive advantage is being "Chicago's only theatre company devoted to producing exceptional productions inspired by Chicago's shared history."
+152

 A word of caution: the danger with this approach is that the competencies you have now may not be the ones that you need in the future.
-If that is the case, you have a possible new strategy to develop those needed competencies.
-Be forewarned, a strategy to build a core competency is no walk in the park and can be of a scale equal to other major endeavors since it often involves changing the culture of the agency.
+If that is the case, you may need to create a new strategy to develop those needed competencies.
+Be forewarned, a strategy to build a core competency is no walk in the park and can be of a scale equal to other major endeavors, as it often involves changing the culture of the agency.
 For example, the Victoria Theatre Association's core competency of making the customer the star took years of discipline.
-But once established, it made an enormous difference in the organization's success.
+However, once established, it made a great difference.